Chapter 2 : Chapter One: Hippogriffs Amuck

 "We both know that I an immune to your frowny face," Remus chuckled, readjusting his messed up robes and prefects badge.

 "No fun," she grumbled, while crossing her arms across her chest in fake anger.
 "Where were you anyway?
 You left me stranded with the morons-who-can't-help-but-make-a-mess-of-things."

 He gave her a sheepish look, but didn't answer.
 Her scowl deepened.
 Then she looked at the compartment he had just left.
 "Who were you sitting with?"
 She asked.

 She moved towards the window in order to peek into the compartment, but before she could see anything, Remus threw an arm over her shoulder, strategically blocking her view, and pulled her into a side hug.
 He started walking, forcing her to walk away with him, back the way she just came.

 Her eyes were fixed on the door disappearing in the distance behind them as Remus practically dragged her along, back to their compartment.

 Samantha looked up at Remus.
 "You weren't attempting to make peace with greasy Snivellus again, were you?"
 Her eyes were slanted and her arms remained across her chest.
 The accusation in her tone did not go unnoticed.

 Samantha instantly glared.
-The phrase 'other friends' implied Mary Macdonald and Isabelle McKinnon, whom Remus knew she hated.
-The thought of her best friend spending time with their female housemates pricked her nerves.
+The phrase 'other friends' implied Mary MacDonald and Isabelle McKinnon, whom Remus knew she hated.
+The thought of her best friend spending time with those awful female housemates pricked her nerves.

 Remus hesitated, rubbing her arm subconsciously with his hand, "Not exactly," he confided, "I wanted to ask about their summers and catch up with them."